Brownian earthworm: Introduction

-The reader may find it paradoxical that we can prove Theorem \ref{eq:j13.5} in 3 dimensions but the analogous result in 2 dimensions is stated as an open problem.
-The reason is that the proof depends in a crucial way on the sign of a certain ``Lyapunov exponent'' $\lambda^*_\rho=1+\lambda_\rho$ where $\rho:=1/r$ and $\lambda_\rho$ is defined in Theorem \ref{th:o5.3}(ii) relative to the domain $D$.
-We prove in Lemma \ref{lem:j27.1} that $\lambda^*_\rho$ is positive for $D$ if $d=3$ and $\rho $ is large.
-In the 2-dimensional case, the analogous exponent is equal to 0 (\cite[Prop.~2.3]{BCJ}) and this critical value makes the problem hard.
-We could have defined the domain $D$ as $D_1 \setminus A$, with $A$ being not necessarily a ball.
+The reader may find it paradoxical that we can prove Theorem \ref{eqj135} in 3 dimensions, but the analogous result in 2 dimensions is stated as an open problem.
+The reason is that the proof depends in a crucial way on the sign of a certain ``Lyapunov exponent'' $\lambda^*_\rho=1+\lambda_\rho$ where $\rho:=1/r$ and $\lambda_\rho$ is defined in Theorem~\ref{tho53}(ii) relative to the domain $D$.
+We prove in Lemma \ref{lemj271} that $\lambda^*_\rho$ is positive for $D$ if $d=3$ and $\rho$ is large.
+In the 2-dimensional case, the analogous exponent is equal to 0 \cite{BCJ}, Proposition~2.3, and this critical value makes the problem harder.
+We could have defined the domain $D$ as $\torus_1 \setminus A$, with $A$ being not necessarily a ball.
 It is easy to see that for many sets $A$, for example, those that are bounded, smooth and close to a polyhedron, $\lambda^*$ is negative.
 It was shown in \cite{BCJ} that in 2-dimensional space, negative $\lambda^*$ implies that $\lim_{t\to\infty}\dist(X_t,Y_t) =0$, a.s.
 In such a case, $(X,Y)$ does not have a stationary distribution with some mass outside the diagonal.
 It is not known whether there is a 2-dimensional domain, bounded or unbounded, with positive $\lambda^*$.
-It is also not known whether for any 2-dimensional domain $D$, $\limsup_{t\to\infty}\dist(X_t,Y_t)>0$ with positive probability.
-Theorem \ref{eq:j13.5} shows that this is the case for a subset of a three-dimensional torus.
-We believe that the theorem also holds in some bounded subsets of $\R^3$ but we will not provide a rigorous proof.
+This is related to another open problem that we have already mentioned---it is not known whether there exists a two-dimensional domain $D$ such that $\limsup_{t\to\infty}\dist(X_t,Y_t)>0$ with positive probability.
+Theorem~\ref{eqj135} shows that this is the case for a subset of a three-dimensional torus.
+We believe that the theorem also holds in some bounded subsets of $\R^3$, but we will not provide a rigorous proof.
 We make this claim more precise in the following conjecture.

-\begin{conjecture} Suppose that $\B(x_j, r) \subset \B(0,1)$ for $j=1,\dots, k$, and let $D_2=\B(0, 1) \setminus \bigcup_{j=1}^k \ol{\B(x_j, r)} \subset \R^3$.
-If $k$ is sufficiently large and $\left(\min_{1\leq j\leq k}( 1-|x_j|) +\min_{1\leq i<j\leq k} |x_i-x_j|\right)/r$ is sufficiently large, then Theorem \ref{eq:j13.5} holds for $D_2$. \end{conjecture}
+\begin{conjecture} Suppose that $\B(x_j, r) \subset\B(0,1)$ for $j=1,\ldots, k$, and let $D_1=\B(0, 1) \setminus\bigcup_{j=1}^k \ol{\B(x_j, r)} \subset\R^3$.
+If $k$ is sufficiently large and $ (\min_{1\leq j\leq k}( 1-|x_j|) +\min_{1\leq i<j\leq k} |x_i-x_j| )/r$ is sufficiently large, then Theorem \ref{eqj135} holds for~$D_1$. \end{conjecture}